digbyr/AerosolDiagnosticsTool/README.md

 Three types of figures can be produced:

-  * Timeseries, zonal means, and taylor diagrams for each variable of interest, comparing the selected models against each other and against observations. (*comparemodels_globalproperties.py*)
+  * Global properties (timeseries, seasonal cycles, zonal means, and taylor diagrams) for each variable of interest, comparing the selected models against each other and against observations. (*comparemodels_globalproperties.py*)
-  * For specified models, spatial maps showing the distribution of each variable in the model, in two observational reference datasets, and the difference between these, for each season. (*singlemodel_seasonalmaps.py*)
+  * Spatial maps showing the distribution of each variable in a specified model, in two observational reference datasets, and the difference between these, for each season. (*singlemodel_seasonalmaps.py*)
-  * Maps, timeseries, and taylor diagrams for each variable of interest, divided into land vs ocean, comparing the selected models against each other and against observations. (*comparemodels_landvsocn.py*)
+  * Land vs ocean properties (maps, timeseries, and taylor diagrams) for each variable of interest, comparing the selected models against each other and against observations. (*comparemodels_landvsocn.py;* note that this feature is less polished than the others.)

 The Aerosol Diagnostics Tool consists of a main coordinating script which calls separate analysis scrips, three config files, and a small number of utility scripts.